The Best Running Backpacks For Long Runs Or Commuting

 There are two main types of runner that require a backpack: the commuter and the long-distance runner.
 The first needs a pack that holds all the gear they require for a day at the office while still being comfortable enough to wear while running.
 The second needs a lightweight pack to carry the water and food they need to fuel long runs, as well as some basic safety gear if they’re heading for the trails.

-While there is some overlap, those two different types of runner require two different types of running backpack, so we’ve picked out the best of each.
-We’ve also highlighted those which are designed for women.
+While there is some overlap, those two different types of runner require two different types of running backpack.
+So I’ve picked out the best of each, and also enlisted help from another runner to highlight those designed for women.

-And if you are looking to start running to work, make sure to check out our tips from five dedicated run commuters.
+And if you are looking to start running to work, make sure to check out these tips from five dedicated run commuters.
 No time?
-Then we’ll say this at least: make sure you pack spare underwear.
+Then at least make sure you pack spare underwear.

 The Best Running Backpacks For Long Runs